Awutu-Senya District records zero maternal and still birth - Ghana Business News

 Dr Lawford Antwi said skilled delivery coverage of the Directorate increased from 73.8 per cent in 2017 to 81.1 per cent in 2018.

-Childhood Immunization coverage also increased from 103 per cent to 111.31 per cent during the year under review.
+Childhood Immunisation coverage also increased from 103 per cent to 111.31 per cent during the year under review.

 Malaria amounted to 29,186 cases, representing 36.7 per cent, followed by Upper Respiratory Tract infections.